We extend greetings to those who are new to the Guild, and gratitude

 Robert MacNeil, Ronald Pickup, Toby Stephens, and Christopher Plummer.
 To

-here.
-And to enjoy recent profile of Dame Judi in AARP: The Magazine,
+enjoy this charming visit to Dame Judi's home near London, click here.
+And to enjoy an engaging profile of Dame Judi that had appeared a short time earlier in AARP: The Magazine, click

 A week later, on Wednesday, March 3, we enjoyed a wide-ranging NAC@Home